rayellis4/group-explorer-test/js/Template.md

 While this example may seem too simple to provide much justification for introducing a sort of arcane use of HTML5 templates, in practice they get considerably more involved.
 There are quite a number of three-deep floating menus in `subsetDisplay`, for example.

 ## Template retrieval caching

-Since template retrieval is done repeatedly, the actual template retrieval code caches results by template id in a class static variable, as you can see below.
+Since template retrieval is done repeatedly, the actual template retrieval code caches results by template id in an unexported module variable, as you can see below.

 ```js
  */